Analysis of the Pion Electromagnetic Form Factor with Next-to-Next-to-Leading Order QCD Corrections: Numerical results and discussions

 The PMC scale $Q_{\star}$ versus $Q^2$ for the pion EMFF $F_\pi(Q^2)$ is shown in Fig.(\ref{Fig:PMCscale}).
 The PMC scale is set by the reabsorbtion of the non-conformal $\beta$ terms into the running coupling, and it is a perturbative expansion series in $\alpha_s$, as shown by Eq.(\ref{EQ:PMCscale1}).
 Fig.(\ref{Fig:PMCscale}) shows that the PMC scale $Q_{\star}$ monotonously increases with the increment of $Q^2$.
 In the low $Q^2$ region, the PMC scale $Q_{\star}$ is smaller than the momentum transfer $Q$, and the discrepancy between $Q_{\star}$ and $Q$ is small in the large $Q^2$ region.
 The PMC scale $Q_{\star}^{\rm{NLL}}$ determined using the NNLO QCD correction only slightly changes the PMC scale $Q_{\star}^{\rm{LL}}$ determined using the NLO QCD correction.
 Thus, the PMC scale shows a faster pQCD convergence, e.g., after including the NNLO QCD correction, the PMC scales slightly change down from $2.3$ GeV to $2.1$ GeV at $Q^2=5$ GeV$^2$, from $3.3$ GeV to $3.1$ GeV at $Q^2=10$ GeV$^2$, and from $4.1$ GeV to $3.9$ GeV at $Q^2=15$ GeV$^2$.

 It is a common practice in literature to set the scale to $\mu_r=\mu_f=Q$, and then varying it over an arbitrary range to ascertain theoretical uncertainties.
 In the present analysis, we independently vary both the renormalization scale and the factorization scale to assess theoretical uncertainties.
-In Fig.(\ref{Fig:ConsRQCD}) we present the LO, NLO and NNLO contributions for the pion EMFF $Q^2F_\pi(Q^2)$ using conventional scale setting, where the factorization scale is fixed to $\mu_f=Q$ and the renormalization scale is varied by $\mu_r\in[Q/2,2Q]$.
+In Fig.(\ref{Fig:ConsRQCD}) we present the renormalization scale uncertainties for the pion EMFF $Q^2F_\pi(Q^2)$ using conventional scale setting, where the factorization scale is fixed to $\mu_f=Q$ and the renormalization scale is varied by $\mu_r\in[Q/2,2Q]$.
 We observe from Fig.(\ref{Fig:ConsRQCD}) that the NLO and NNLO corrections are positive and sizeable; even for QCD corrections up to NNLO, the conventioanl predictions are plagued by the large renormalization scale $\mu_r$ uncertainty, especially in the low $Q^2$ region.